 Accrued Insurance-The Company self-insures, up to specified limits, certain risks related to general liability, workers' compensation and vehicle liability.
 The estimated costs of existing and future claims under the self-insurance program are accrued based upon historical trends as incidents occur, whether reported or unreported (although actual settlement of the claims may not be made until future periods) and may be subsequently revised based on developments relating to such claims.
 The Company contracts an independent third party actuary on a semi-annual basis to provide the Company an estimated liability based upon historical claims information.
 The actuarial study is a major consideration, along with management's knowledge of changes in business practice and existing claims compared to current balances.
 The reserve is established based on all these factors.
-Management's judgment is inherently subjective and a number of factors are outside management's knowledge and control.
+Management's indication of future events.
+The Company continues to be proactive in risk management's knowledge and control.
 Additionally, historical information is not always an accurate indication of future events.
 The Company continues to be proactive in risk management to develop and maintain ongoing programs to reduce claims.
-Initiatives that have been implemented include pre-employment screening and an annual motor vehicle report required on all its drivers, post-offer physicals for new employees, and pre-hire, random and post-accident drug testing.
+Initiatives that have been implemented include pre-employment screening and a nunual motor vehicle report required on all its drivers, post-offer physicals for new employees, and pre-hire, random and post-accident drug testing.
 The Company has improved the time required to report a claim by utilizing a "Red Alert" program that provides serious accident assessment twenty four hours a day and seven days a week and has instituted a modified duty program that enables employees to go back to work on a limited-duty basis.